learn-co-curriculum/ruby-arguments-readme/README.md

 say_ten_times # > Will raise an ArgumentError, 0 for 1.
 ```

-In the first example we abstract the phrased said 10 times out of the literal method name and into a dynamic required method argument.
+In the first example we abstract the phrase said 10 times out of the literal method name and into a dynamic required method argument.
 But if we evoke the method without a phrase to say, we get an ArgumentError, after all, how can we say something 10 times when we don't even know what we're saying?

 Let's make it more dynamic with a default phrase.